Public Comment on Value Proposition Changes

 • Annual true-up: You will not be billed monthly for generation service.
 Credits and debits for consumption and net generation roll over until the annual true-up in April.
 You may owe due to under-generation, or receive payment, at the April true-up.

-EBCE hosted two webinars to review our true-up options and our updated 2023 NEM policy.
+Ava hosted two webinars to review our true-up options and our updated 2023 NEM policy.
 A recording of the webinar is below.

 Switch to renewable energy